 Naturally, safety may be disregarded in such conditions.
-As is the case with most other difficult control situations, this requires a successful blue Coordination or Handling ACT; passing this means the flier pulled off a dazzling acrobatic maneuver to avoid all the stuff in their path.
-Failing this ACT means the flier will crash into something in his or her way - possibly wrapping themselves or their ride all around it.
+As is the case with most other difficult control situations, this requires a successful blue Coordination or Handling ACTION; passing this means the flier pulled off a dazzling acrobatic maneuver to avoid all the stuff in their path.
+Failing this ACTION means the flier will crash into something in his or her way - possibly wrapping themselves or their ride all around it.

 All characters can leap to some extent, depending on their Brawn trait.
 The distance a character can jump is a value determined by the amount of weight they can lift, minus their own weight.
 Where the result falls on on table 3 determines a character's natural leaping ability.
 For example, a character with a Brawn trait of 10 weighs 200 pounds.
 They can lift 400 pounds, so subtracting their weight drops them into the rank value 6 category for leaping purposes.

-Once you have this rank value, apply it to table 19, below, in order to determine just how far your character can jump.
+Once you have this rank value, apply it to table 19, below, to determine just how far your character can jump.
 Horizontal distances function at the listed rank value, while vertical distances (leaping up) occur at a -1 RS.

 Leaping distances are presented for convenience on table 19.

 |2||15 MPH (11 sectors)||18 inches (1/8 sector)||30 MPH (22 sectors)||375 MPH (275 sectors)|

 |4||30 MPH (22 sectors)||3 feet (1/4 sector)||60 MPH (44 sectors)||750 MPH (550 sectors)|

 |6||45 MPH (33 sectors)||6 feet (1/2 sector)||90 MPH (66 sectors)||1,022.73 MPH (825 sectors)|